David Williamson (minister): Early life

 Williamson was born in St Andrews to William Williamson, a glover.
 He was baptised on 2 September 1636.
-He was educated lovcally then studied at the University of St Andrews with an MA in 1655.
+He was educated locally and then studied at the University of St Andrews with an MA in 1655.
 He was licensed to preach by the Presbytery of St Andrews on 23 June 1658 and became helper to Alexander Balfour, minister of Abdie in 1659.

 On 13 July 1661, Williamson was presented by Charles II to the collegiate charge of the West Kirk of Edinburgh and ordained on 30 November that year.
 Williamson refused the imposition of episcopacy within the Church of Scotland and, the following year, acts of Parliament and the Privy Council deprived him of his charge.
 Williamson, however, remained in position until 13 April 1665, when his outspokenness against his newly installed pro-episcopal colleague, William Gordon, occasioned his removal.
 During his farewell sermon, Williamson prophesied: "I will return and die minister of this kirk".